janosh/blog/content/posts/2018-11-02~gatsby-algolia-search/gatsby-algolia-search.md

   - Tutorial
 ---

-In this post I'll explain how to setup [Algolia search](https://www.algolia.com) on a [Gatsby](https://gatsbyjs.org) site.
+In this post I'll explain how to setup a custom search experience powered by [Algolia](https://www.algolia.com) on a [Gatsby](https://gatsbyjs.org) site.
 You can see the result in action by clicking on the loupe in the top right corner of this page.

+Before, we begin I should mention that if you're looking to add search to a documentation site, then you can let Algolia handle most of the steps outlined below for you by using their excellent [Docsearch](https://community.algolia.com/docsearch) functionality.
+For other types of sites and more fine-grained control over exactly what data should be indexed, read on.

+## Backend

 First, you'll need to add [`gatsby-plugin-algolia`](https://github.com/algolia/gatsby-plugin-algolia) and [`react-instantsearch-dom`](https://github.com/algolia/react-instantsearch) to your project.
 With `react-instantsearch` Algolia provides an extensive library of off-the-shelf React components that we can simply import to save ourselves a lot of work.
 If you're not using it already, also install [`dotenv`](https://github.com/motdotla/dotenv) while you're at it.
 We're going to need it to specify your Algolia app ID and both the search and admin API keys without commiting them to version control.